 Risks, Rights and Reputations is led by Index on Censorship in partnership with What Next? and Cause4.

-This vital half day training for CEOs and Chairs of Trustees supports arts and cultural organisations to handle difficult subjects and sensitive stories to deliver the best work possible.
+Risks, Rights and Reputations takes on our increasingly risk averse culture.
+This vital training for CEOs and chairs of trustee boards is aimed at ensuring arts and cultural organisations across the country have the tools to handle difficult subjects and sensitive stories to deliver the best work possible.

 “In recent years there have been an increasing number of high-profile cases raising ethical and censorship issues around plays, exhibitions and other artworks.
 Censorship – and self-censorship – can stand in the way of great art.
 That’s why Arts Council England is committed to supporting those organisations who are taking creative risks.
 It’s important such organisations are aware of relevant legislation and the excellent guidance that exists as well as, crucially, being supported by colleagues across the sector in similar situations.
 This programme is an important step in ensuring that our sector can continue to create vital, challenging, and risk-taking work.”
 Sir Nick Serota – Chair of Arts Council England.